saikodakalla/saikodakalla/README.md

 # 💫 About Me:
 I am a first year Computer Science at the University of Waterloo in Waterloo, Ontario.
 In my free time, I enjoy learning about all things full-stack software development related.
 I am currently self-studying DSA, React, TypeScript, and plan to expand into lower level programming.

+My best project to date is MonkeyRefresh, which is in my pinned repositories.
+In MonkeyRefresh, I using React, Node.js, Render, and JavaScript, I created additional features and a global leaderboard for MonkeyType, a popular typing game.
+Check it out!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sai-kodakalla) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:sskodaka@uwaterloo.ca)